saurav935/Emojify/README.md

 With advancements in computer vision and deep learning, it is now possible to detect human emotions from images.
 In this deep learning project, I have classified human facial expressions to filter and map corresponding emojis or avatars.

 # Goal
-The main of this project is to accurately turn your facial expressions into an emoji/avatar.
+The main aim of this project is to accurately turn human facial expressions into an emoji/avatar.

 # About the Dataset
-The FER2013 dataset ( facial expression recognition) consists of 48*48 pixel grayscale images.
+The FER-2013 dataset ( facial expression recognition) consists of 48*48 pixel grayscale images.
 The images are centered and occupy an equal amount of space.
 This dataset consist of facial emotions of following categories:

 - 0:angry
 - 1:disgust